-Why learn about pitbull muscle groups?
+Why learn about the muscle outline of pitbulls?

 That known, what makes up the pitbull muscle groups?

-Pitbull muscle vs. Human muscle structure
+Pitbull vs. Human muscle structure

-Main pitbull muscle groups
+Main muscle groups for American bully dogs

 The chart above shows that there is more than meets the eye when we talk about pitbull muscle gain.
 Yet, there are only two things you need to remember when identifying the major pitbull muscle groups.
 They are;